Daye-Lee18/mybook/_pages/exams/final_student.md

 ## Short answer problems

-- For each question below, fill in the blanks labeled (1), (2), (3), …, or briefly describe what is being asked.
+- For each question below, fill in the blanks labeled (1), (2), (3), …, or provide a brief answer as requested.
-- Write all short-answer responses in a file named `answer.md` and include it in your submission.
+- Record all short-answer responses on your own answer sheet, clearly numbered to match the questions.
-- Each correctly answered blank (e.g., (1), (2)) is worth 2 points.
+- Each correctly completed blank (e.g., (1), (2)) is worth 2 points.

 ### Q1.
 Insertion sort and selection sort

-Insertion sort is an sorting algorithm that attempt to find a propriate (1) of each data, taking (2) time complexity.
-On the other hand, selection sort, in ascending order, is another type of sorting algorithm, arranging data by pick the (3) data at each step and swap.
-And selection sort alogrithm takes (4) time complexity.
-Selection sort assumes that (5), so sorting the data starts from the second element not the first element in the array.
+Insertion sort is a sorting algorithm that places each element into its appropriate (1) among already sorted elements on its left.
+It takes (2) time complexity on average and in the worst case.
+On the other hand, selection sort(in ascending order) selects the (3) element from the unsorted part and (4) it with the current position.
+And selection sort algorithm takes (5) time complexity.
+Insertion sort assumes that (6), so sorting starts from the second element, not the first element.

-참고) When writing in a .md file, to express exponents such as $2^3$, use the caret `^` symbol inside math mode, e.g., write `$2^3$`.
-Alternatively, you may write 2**3 for simplicity.

 ```{admonition} A1
 :class: dropdown